-We have audited the consolidated financial statements of Caisse Populaire Groupe Financier Ltée and its subsidiaries ("the Caisse"), which comprise the consolidated balance sheet as at September 30, 2023, and the consolidated statement of comprehensive income, the consolidated statement of changes in members' equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Caisse Populaire Groupe Financier Ltée and its subsidiaries ("the Caisse"), which comprise the consolidated balance sheet as at September 30, 2024, and the consolidated statement of comprehensive income, the consolidated statement of changes in members' equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Caisse as at September 30, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Caisse as at September 30, 2024, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.